 The financial aid process begins by filling out the Free Application for Federal Student Aid (FAFSA).
-If you wish to apply for financial aid, including loans and work study, then you must complete the FAFSA.
-If you are only interested in your merit aid, you are not required to complete the FAFSA.
-Please email the Office of Financial Aid to advise them you will not be completing the FAFSA form.
+If you wish to apply for financial aid, including loans and work study, you must complete the FAFSA.
+If you're only interested in merit aid, you are not required to complete the FAFSA.
+Please email the Office of Financial Aid and advise them you will not be completing the FAFSA form.

-You can complete the FAFSA online at www.fafsa.gov.
-The data entered on the FAFSA will be used to calculate an Expected Family Contribution (EFC).
+Complete the FAFSA online at www.fafsa.gov.
+The data entered on the FAFSA is used to calculate an Expected Family Contribution (EFC).
 The EFC is used by the Financial Aid Office to determine eligibility for federal, state, and institutional aid.

 You may select up to 10 schools to receive the results of your FAFSA.
-You should enter Rosemont's school code (003360) if you would like to receive financial aid from Rosemont College.
+If you're interested in financial aid from Rosemont College, enter our school code (003360).

-You and your parent will both need to sign the FAFSA.
-You can sign electronically with your FSA ID (federal student aid id) issued U.S. Department of Education while completing your FAFSA.
-Please note that the student and parent need to have separate email addresses.
-Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor but this generally causes extreme delays.
+Both you and your parent need to sign the FAFSA.
+Sign electronically with your FSA ID (federal student aid id), issued by the U.S. Department of Education while completing your FAFSA.
+Please note, the applying student and parent need separate email addresses.
+Alternately, you can print a signature page, which also needs to be signed by both student and parent, and return it by mail to the FAFSA processor.
+However, this generally causes extreme delays.

-Rosemont College generally receives FAFSA results in 2-4 business days if the application is signed electronically.
+If an application is signed electronically, Rosemont College generally receives FAFSA results in 2-4 business days.

 Your Initial Financial Aid Package

-The priority FAFSA filing deadline for Rosemont College is February 15.
+The priority FAFSA filing deadline for Rosemont College is January 15.
 Completing your FAFSA early will expedite the processing of your financial aid.
-If you are a Pennsylvania resident, then you must file the FAFSA before May 1 in order to receive consideration for a state grant.
-After we receive your FAFSA and you have been admitted to the college, you will receive a financial aid award letter in the mail indicating the types and amount of aid you qualify for, along with information on how to accept these awards.
-Your award letter will also notify you of additional information needed to complete your financial aid file or to resolve any issues with your FAFSA.
+If you are a Pennsylvania resident, then you must file the FAFSA before May 1 to receive consideration for a state grant.
+After we receive your FAFSA and you've been admitted to the college, you will receive a financial aid award letter in the mail that indicates the types and amount of aid you qualify for, along with information on how to accept these awards.
+Your award letter will also notify you of any additional information needed to complete your financial aid file or to resolve any issues with your FAFSA.